hellocoop/www.hello.coop/src/legal/privacy-policy.md

 ## Your Rights & Choices
 ### Your Rights
 Applicable law may grant you rights in your Personal Data.
 These rights vary based on your location, state/country of residence, and may be limited by or subject to our or our Partners’ own rights in your Personal Data.
-In cases where we process Personal Data on our own behalf, you may exercise rights you have by contacting us at contact@hello.coop.<br/>
+In cases where we process Personal Data on our own behalf, you may exercise rights you have by contacting us at contact@hello.coop.

 All rights requests we receive directly must be verified to ensure that the individual making the request is authorized to make that request, to reduce fraud, and to ensure the security of your Personal Data.
 We may require that you log in to your account or verify that you have access to your account or the email on file in order to verify your identity.
-If an agent is submitting the request on your behalf, we reserve the right to validate the agent’s authority to act on your behalf.<br/>
+If an agent is submitting the request on your behalf, we reserve the right to validate the agent’s authority to act on your behalf.

 **Note**: We are able to fulfill rights requests regarding Personal Data that we control or process.
 We may not have access to or control over Personal Data controlled by third parties, including our Partners.
 Please contact the third party directly to exercise your rights in third party-controlled information.
 ### Your Choices
 You may have the following choices regarding the Personal Data we process, to the extent required under applicable law: